Disclaimer: This story contains details of child loss and grief that may be upsetting to some.

 Everything went back to normal and we celebrated the upcoming holidays as a family of 4!
 Carson absolutely loved being a big brother and never wanted Avery out of his sight.
 They truly were inseparable and the best of friends.

 At about 9 a.m.
 I thought I should check on Avery because he very rarely slept in that late.
-That is when I found him.
+This is when I found him.
 He looked so peaceful, as if he was sleeping, but I knew something was wrong.
 He was blue and as I tried to pick him up, he was just too heavy for me to lift out of the crib.
 That day still seems like a blur.
-I can’t get that phone call to Michael out of my head.
-I had to tell him to come home – that Avery was gone.
-He just kept asking me to tell him that everything was ok and I couldn’t.
+I can’t get the phone call to Michael out of my head.
+I had to tell him to come home – Avery was gone.
+He just kept asking me to tell him everything was okay and I couldn’t.

 Please SHARE to help educate others about the grieving process, and the kind of support it takes to help heal.